Dagzy/NodeGitBook/docs/javascript_library/06-Express-Server/09-middleware/00-test-client.md

 ```

 #### postData()
+This function will allow us to add content to the database instead than just retrieving it.
+We have a pre-defined object that we pass into the `fetch` with the `body` property.
+Notice that the `method` property is now `POST` instead of `GET`.
+Our response is printed to the console, then also displayed to the user along with the timestamp.

 #### userSignup()
+This time, we take the username and password supplied by the user and create the object `newUserData` to hold them, which is then passed into the `body` property.
+Notice how both callback and arrow functions are used in the promise chain as another demonstration that both can be used interchangeably.
+Finally, we print the `sessionToken` received back in the response to the console, then store it inside of `localStorage`.

 #### printSessionToken()
+This function looks for a key of `SessionToken` inside of `localStorage`, then prints the value to the console.
+If no key by that name is present, `null` will print instead.

 ### localStorage
 One thing we haven't talked about yet is `localStorage`.
 This is a little bit of storage space on the client's machine where things can be held for later use.
 This is the perfect spot to store our session token.
 Remember the statelessness of HTTP requests.
 Since the server needs the session token with every request, the client can store it to add to every request.
 For more information on `localStorage` and other things you can do with it, look at the [MDN docs](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage).